-You can better understand to use this locator from the below example.
+You can better understand how to use this locator from the below example.

 The CSS class locator uses a specific class attribute to get to the first element on a web page.
 It is useful for items that own a unique style.

 CSS Selectors are no different than the XPaths.
-But they are resilient and powerful.
+But they are resilient and robust.
 Unlike the XPath, they aren’t dependent on the DOM structure.
-They can help you perform actions which are difficult to do with XPath.
+They can help you perform actions that are difficult to do with XPath.

 - Relatively speedier than using the XPath.

 - Its usage is growing as the web pages are getting more style-centric.